stalniy/casl/docs-src/src/content/pages/guide/conditions-in-depth/en.md

 ]
 ```

-You can combine any amount of fields inside single query, all their restrictions tested according to `AND` logic.
-So, if you have query like `(2)` it will match objects if their `private` property equals to `false` and `hidden` property equals `false` (i.e., `object.private === false && object.hidden === false`).
-So, if you do not specify operator, the query uses `$eq` operator (equality operator) and looks as a partial shape of a tested object.
+We can combine any amount of fields inside single query, all their restrictions are tested according to `AND` logic.
+If we do not specify operator, the query uses `$eq` operator (equality operator).
+So, a query like `(2)` matches objects if their `private` and `hidden` property values equal to `false` (i.e., `!object.private && !object.hidden`).

-You can specify multiple operators for the same field, in this case each operator should return `true` to match a field value.
-So, `(3)` matches objects if their `price` property between 10 and 50 inclusively (i.e., `object.price >= 10 && object.price <= 50`).
+We can specify multiple operators for the same field, in this case each operator must return `true` to match a field value.
+So, `(3)` matches objects only if `price` property value is between 10 and 50 inclusively (i.e., `object.price >= 10 && object.price <= 50`).

 To access nested property value, you can use dot notation as in `(4)`.

 ## Supported operators

-CASL uses only subset of MongoDB operators, usually you won't need others.
+CASL uses only subset of MongoDB operators which cover majority of cases.

 > If you need to use more operators or define custom ones, read [Customize ability](../../advanced/customize-ability)